mickey-spongebob/platynereis-genome-annotation/README.md

 # platynereis-genome(s)
-Detailing the annotation of the Platynereis genome(s).
+Detailing the sequencing, assembly and annotation of the Platynereis genome(s), including the development of databases and resources relevant for the _Platynereis_ community and beyond.

 ## Notes
 We kindly ask you to acknowledge (when possible) those that generated, analysed and/or acquired the data.
 The current list of